josh55655/c8/Readme.md

 * sdl: default renderer.
 Creates an SDL window where every point is a square with side equals to magnify value.
 * text: render graphics using ascii symbols in a terminal 64x32 chars
 * debug: show instructions and registers at every step
+* dsdl: show instructions and registers at every step, with default rendering